 Stage III: Either of the following means that the HL is stage III:

 Stage IV: HL has spread widely into at least one organ outside of the lymph system, such as the liver, bone marrow, or lungs.

 Other modifiers may also be used to describe the Hodgkin lymphoma stage:

 This term is used to describe tumors in the chest that are at least ⅓ as wide as the chest, or tumors in other areas that are at least 10 centimeters (about 4 inches) across.
 It's usually labeled by adding the letter X to the stage.
 It's especially important for stage II lymphomas, because bulky disease may require more intensive treatment.

 Each stage may also be assigned a letter (A or B).
 B is added (stage IIIB, for example) if a person has any of these B symptoms:

 If a person has any B symptoms, it usually means the lymphoma is more advanced, and more intensive treatment is often recommended.
 If no B symptoms are present, the letter A is added to the stage.

-Resistant or recurrent Hodgkin lymphoma is not part of the formal staging system, but doctors or nurses might use these terms to describe what is going on with the lymphoma in some cases.
+Resistant or recurrent HL is not part of the formal staging system, but doctors or nurses might use these terms to describe what's going on with the lymphoma in some cases.